greenfirn/Dashboard/README.md

 - create service with rigcloud_agent-service.sh
 - should see mqtt connected in logs

+raspberry pi:
-raspberry pi - mqtt, website host/backend
+- mqtt, website host/backend
 - some notes, config files in raspberry pi - docker

 aws advanced setup: